RWS/studio-api-docs/apiconcepts/translationmemory/doing_translation_memory_lookups.md

 <Var:ProductName> allows you to define one or several filter criteria that can be applied during a TM search.
 Example: You want to focus on TUs that are associated with the customer *Microsoft*, i.e. where the *Customer* field contains the value *Microsoft*.
 TUs that do not match this filter can still be found, however, a penalty is applied to them.
 Example: A TU matches a particular segment exactly, i.e. it has the score 100%.
 However, as it does not match the specified filter, a penalty of 1% is applied, which reduces the score to 99%.
 This is done to draw the translator's attention to the fact that the suggested translation might not fit the current context, as it was not created for the specified customer.

-The screenshot below shows an example of a filter that applies a penalty of 1% to any TUs that do not have with the *Subject* field value *Technology*:
+The screenshot below shows an example of a filter that applies a penalty of 1% to any TUs that were not created by *User1*:

 ![FilterPenalty](images/FilterPenalty.jpg)